numpy/numpy/doc/neps/nep-0052-python-api-cleanup.rst

     numpy.doc
     numpy.matlib
     numpy.version

     # To clean out or somehow deal with: everything in `numpy.lib`

+..
+S: Are you thinking that even math.* will disappear out of the name mainspace?
+That's quite a big change.
+I like the principle you proposed on Sebastian's PR above: one function, one home.

+..
+S: Will we preserve `np.lib` as per the above discussion?

+..
+S: I suggest we make all submodules available upon demand so that users don't have to type `import numpy.ffi` but can use `import numpy as np; np.ffi.*`.
+This has been very helpful for teaching scikit-image and SciPy.

 Reducing the number of ways to select dtypes
 ````````````````````````````````````````````